FundingCircle/jackdaw/doc/client.md

     (println "offset: " offset)))
 ```

-Note that in the case of using `subscribed-consumer` all topics subscribed to by a single consumer must use the same pair of key and value serde instances.
-This is because the serdes of the first topic from `topic-configs` are used (or if none are provided those from the `consumer-config`), and therefore all other topics are expected to be able to use same serdes.
+Note that when using `subscribed-consumer` all topics subscribed to by the consumer must use the same pair of key and value serde instances.
+This is because the serdes of the first topic from the `topic-configs` vector are used (or if none are provided those from the `consumer-config`), and therefore all topics are expected to be able to use same serdes.

 ## References